 This is called Great Stuff.
 In the picture, we were only halfway through the job.
 We had to go back to trip the foam so it would have a smooth look.

-I liked this stuff because it was easier to work with than other brands.
+I liked this substance because it was easier to work with than other brands.
 Spray foam can be very messy, and some dries harder than others.

 Step 7: Seal With a Critical Eye

-When sealing for bed bugs, you need to look at each and every section with a critical eye.
-If you think to yourself, “Gee that is a pretty small crack, and I don’t even know how deep it goes… Do I need to seal it?”
+If you are in the crowd who is going to seal their homes after curing a bed bug extermination, you need to look at each and every section with a critical eye.
+If you think to yourself, “Gee, that is a pretty small crack, and I don’t even know how deep it goes…do I need to seal it?”

-Then the answer is YES, if there is any doubt, seal it!
-The tighter you seal your home the less likely you are going to get bed bugs.
+If there is any doubt, seal it!
+The tighter you seal your home, the less likely you are going to get bed bugs.

 When you caulk the outside of your house you need to get down on the ground and look up.
 Often, there are openings that are missed simply because we don’t see them from our perspective.